Axway/amplify-instant-gateway/content/en/docs/usage/Create/_index.md

 However, this virutal API cannot be used as is.
 When an OAS specification is provided, then the path routes are parsed directly from the OAS specification.
 Where no OAS specification is provided, this information needs to be provided by calling another API to create another resource called a Virtual Service.

-    POST /apis/management/v1alpha1/virtualapis/{virtualapi}/virtualservices
+    POST /apis/management/v1alpha1/virtualapis/{virtualapiName}/virtualservices

-where {virtualapi} is the name of the api created by calling the previous end-point.
+where {virtualapiName} is the name of the api created by calling the previous end-point.
 The following json payload should be included

 ```json
 {